inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 ^^^^^^^^^^^^^^^^^^^^^

 60. Now let’s change the symbol layer type for the :guilabel:`pemukiman` layer.
-    Take a look at the dropdown menu as you’ve done for the point and line layers, and see what the various options can do.
+    Take a look at the drop-down menu as you’ve done for the point and line layers, and see what the various options can do.

 .. image:: /static/training/beginner/qgis-inasafe/image113.*